leibatt/learnvis/docs/notes.md

 * Eugene: Simple transformation script to detect if tables need to be folded/unfolded
 * Leilani: Filter data to those that have headers and rank them
-* Ted: Get the Exhibit data
+* Ted: Run a test with exihibit to make sure data import is returning everything in the right shape
 * All: Need instructions on how to code the data sets

 Looking at many eyes visualizations